Lulztigre/sl0ppyvator-win10-win11/README.md

 * windows10 sl0ppyvator

 * KMS server change, fixed the issue with windows10 pro only validation...:D

-# Todo
-* improve it for all version win 10.

-# non active kms validation issue?
+# Non active kms or Validation issues?
 Open a ticket and i will spin a new fresh updated version, with the latest checked kms servers of the tool out.